 A recent science activity on paper whirly birds might give you some other ideas about shapes to try, too!

 Wind is not the only way seeds are dispersed!
 For an interesting and unexpected story about seed dispersal, see: On the importance of elephant poop (ScienceNews)

-View more family science activities in the Science Activities for All Ages! area.
+View more family science activities in the STEM Activities for Kids area.

 You Might Also Enjoy These Related Posts: